 A sore neck can lead to headaches and other problems, not to mention they’re downright uncomfortable.
-If you find yourself in need of a good stretch, here are five different ways to get some movement and range of motion back into your stiff and sore neck.
+If you find yourself in need of a little TLC, here are five different neck stretches to get some movement and range of motion back into that stiff and sore neck of yours.

 1. Simple Side/Side